 The gorge starts at the “Danube Sea of Golubac”.
 Just before it enters the narrow section, Danube is at its widest: 14 kilometers is river wide across the famous fortress of Golubac to the Romanian shore.

 It reaches its narrowest and most dramatic point in the strait of Mali Kazan, beneath the mountain of Miroč on Serbian side, opposite to Romanian plateau Ciucaru Mare.

 According to Jovan Cvijić, famous Serbian geographer, Pannonia and Dacia-Black Sea basins were both filled with water millions of years ago.
 They were separated by a mountain range.

 Several straits, located roughly along today’s Danube stream, connected these two seas.
 When sea-level started to drop, the water from the Pannonia sea flowed into the Black Sea creating the Danube as we know it.
 River terraces of Djerdap represent the evidence of this geological event.

-For maximum joy and comfort, I recommend loop hike Mali Prilaz – Veliki Štrbac – Ploča.
+I recommend loop hike Mali Prilaz – Veliki Štrbac – Ploča.
 Counter-clock-wise direction offers several advantages, especially if accompanied by children: